jts/nanopolish/docs/source/quickstart_consensus.rst

 Quickstart - how to polish the consensus assembly
 ===================================================

-The original purpose for Nanopolish was to improve the consensus assembly accuracy for Oxford Nanopore Technology sequencing reads.
+The original purpose for nanopolish was to improve the consensus assembly accuracy for Oxford Nanopore Technology sequencing reads.
 Here we provide a step-by-step tutorial to help you get started with our tool.

 Requirements for tutorial:

-* `Nanopolish <installation.html>`_
+* `nanopolish <installation.html>`_
 * `samtool v1.2 <http://samtools.sourceforge.net/>`_
 * `bwa mem v0.7.12 <https://github.com/lh3/bwa>`_
 * `MUMmer <https://github.com/mummer4/mummer>`_